 Musqueam Indian Band

 The Musqueam Indian Band is located in the southwest corner of District Four.
-Musqueam is run by a Band Council with an agreement between itself and the City of Vancouver to provide services which includes policing.
-The current population of the village is 1200.
-One neighborhood police officer is responsible for the community and works closely with the band administration.
+There is a service agreement between Musqueam and the City of Vancouver, where the City provides municipal services such as policing.
+One VPD neighbourhood police officer is responsible for the community and works closely with the band administration.

 District Four Community